onaio/tally-ho/docs/overview/README.md

        and move any forms in the system from that center into Audit.

-Audit Clerks are shown a list of all the forms which are in the Audit Stage and have not yet been reviewed by a Audit Clerk.
+Audit Clerks are shown a list of all the forms which are in the Audit Stage and have not yet been reviewed by an Audit Clerk.
 The Clerk chooses a form from the list and may "Review" it.
 Upon review the Clerk selects checkboxes for a number of common problems, such as "Blank results".
 If none of these options fit the form they can enter details in an "Other" text